 5. Plan Your Trip Before Peak Season

 If you’re planning on going someplace warm, and your dates are flexible, try going a week or two before peak season.

-For example, if you are going to Naples, Italy, literally just Google ‘naples italy peak season’ and then try your best to avoid those dates.
-Simple.d
+For example, if you are going to Naples, Italy, literally just Google ‘Naples Italy peak season’ and then try your best to avoid those dates.

-Usually the weather and all activities are available but without the rush of the peak season and typically with lower prices.
+Usually, the weather and all activities are available but without the rush of the peak season and typically at lower prices.

 I remember going to the Costa Brava (Spain) with a friend in February, the weather was warm, a high of 80 degrees, and the cost was quiet without all the tourists coming in for the summer.